Reejig Blog

 Written by Reejig | Jan 30, 2026 6:17:56 AM

-In a recent Reejig webinar, Siobhan Savage, CEO of Reejig, spoke with Ben Schreiner, Head of AI and Modern Data Strategy at AWS, about what it really takes to build an AI-enabled workforce at enterprise scale.
+AI transformation succeeds only when leaders redesign how work gets done.
+In a recent Reejig webinar, Siobhan Savage, CEO of Reejig, spoke with Ben Schreiner, Head of AI and Modern Data Strategy at AWS.
+They discussed what it takes to build an AI-enabled workforce at enterprise scale.

 Key takeaway: AI changes how work operates.
 Leadership determines whether it delivers value.
+Every enterprise is deploying AI.
+Almost none can see the work they're deploying it into.

 Too many organizations treat AI as a technical deployment owned by IT.
 According to Schreiner, this is the most common reason AI initiatives underperform.